ACU industry and research partners

 Supervisor roles

-An ACU staff member who has been accredited as a supervisor (Full or Provisional) via the prescribed process may be appointed to the role of Principal Supervisor, Co-Supervisor or Research Advisor on a graduate research candidate's supervisory team.
+An ACU staff member who has been accredited as a supervisor via the prescribed process may be appointed to the role of Principal Supervisor or Co-Supervisor on a graduate research candidate's supervisory team according to Section 7 - Eligibility for Appointment to an HDR Supervisory Team.

 The Principal Supervisor is an ACU staff member who is accredited as a HDR Supervisor (Full) and has been appointed to lead a team of two or more supervisors in the provision of guidance and assistance to a candidate in the undertaking of the relevant degree requirements.
 The Principal Supervisor is the academic leader of the supervisory team and has official responsibility for the overall management of the candidate's candidature from enrolment to final thesis examination.